How AI agents store, recall, and share what they learned across sessions — persistence, A2A, and multi-agent memory.

 AI agent memory explained: what it is, how it works, the approach families, how it is evaluated, and how to choose a real memory layer.

-What an A2A Agent Card is: the JSON at a well-known URL describing an agent's skills, endpoint, and auth — the primitive agents fetch to discover and call each other.
+What an A2A Agent Card is: JSON at a well-known URL describing an agent's skills, endpoint, and auth — fetched to discover and call it.

 A2A tutorial for Python: install the SDK, publish an Agent Card, run a server, delegate a task, stream artifacts, and add domain-scoped memory.